The City has been brainstorming ideas for ways to improve Boscawen Street in order to:

 - Improve stormwater drainage

-Since the Loudoun Street Mall was redeveloped in 2013, the pedestrian and vehicular traffic on Boscawen Street has increased immensely.
-The City is looking into ways to improve the area and is considering closing Boscawen Street from Indian Alley to Cameron and including that section as part of the pedestrian mall.
+Since the Loudoun Street Mall was redeveloped in 2013, the pedestrian and vehicular traffic on Boscawen Street has increased substantially.
+The City is looking into ways to improve the area and is considering closing a portion of Boscawen Street between Indian Alley to Cameron and including that section as part of the pedestrian mall.

 Boscawen Street was originally called Water Street because of the road would often flood following rainstorms.